Why we need Maven in our project?

 Setup Maven Environment Variables

-- Step 5: Go to computer start and search “Environment Variables”
+- At first, go to computer start and search “Environment Variables”

-- Step 6: Open Environment variables and new window will open with “Environment Variable”.
+- Open Environment variables and new window will open with “Environment Variable”.

-- Step 7: Click on “New” to create System Variable:
+- Once you are there, click on “New” to create System Variable:

-- Step 8: Create System variable with name “MAVEN_HOME” and enter maven binaries folder path till bin folder in variable value field.
+- Create System variable with name “MAVEN_HOME” and enter maven binaries folder path till bin folder in variable value field.
 Refer below snapshot:

-- Step 9: Click on “OK” and click on “Path” variable .
+- Click on “OK” and click on “Path” variable .
 New window “Edit environment Variable” open.

-- Step 11: Click on Ok and Apply and save all windows.
+- Step 5: As soon as you are done with it, click on Ok and Apply and save all windows.

-- Step 12: To verify Maven installation- Open command prompt and type “mvn-version” and enter.
+- Step 6: Lastly, to verify Maven installation- Open command prompt and type “mvn-version” and enter.
 It will give Maven version.

-Hope above steps help you in Maven set up.
-Pease feel free to contact us on email@example.com if you face any issue or need more information.
+To conclude, hope above steps help you in Maven set up.
+Please feel free to contact us on email@example.com if you face any issue or need more information.